imennajar/data-collection-challenge/README.md

     if any(cell_values):
         list_rows.append(cell_values)

-# Print the list of columns names and the content of each row
+# Print the list of column names and the content of each row
 print("Column Names:", list_column)
 print("Data Rows:", list_rows)
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------